Emmanuel Letouzé

 Emmanuel Letouzé (born 1975) is a French development economist, economic demographer, and political cartoonist.
-He is known for his work on the roles of data and digital technologies in development, including authoring the 2012 Big Data for Development for the United Nations Global Pulse.
-Letouzé is a co-founder and director of the Data-Pop Alliance.
-He is affiliated with the Harvard Humanitarian Initiative, the MIT Media Lab, and the Overseas Development Institute.
-Previously, he was a Marie Curie Fellow at Pompeu Fabra University.
+His research focuses on the use of data and digital technologies in human development, and he is the co-founder and director of the Data-Pop Alliance, a research organization for data governance.
+He serves as an adjunct faculty at Columbia University, Sciences Po and ESADE.

-His work focuses on the applications and implications of digital data and technologies for sustainable development.
-His research areas include official statistics, poverty and inequality, crime, migration, gender equality, monitoring and evaluation, conflict and fragility, press freedom, privacy, data and algorithmic governance, public health, and "human artificial intelligence."

-Early life and career
+Early life and education

-After studying at Lycée Henri IV, he received a BA in Political Science and Economics and an MA in Applied Economics with a specialization in Economic Demography from Sciences Po, Paris.
-He received an MA in International Affairs from Columbia University's School of International and Public Affairs on a Fulbright fellowship, and a PhD from the University of California, Berkeley with a dissertation titled Applications and Implications of Call-Detail Records for Demo-Economic Analysis under the supervision of Ronald Lee, Edward Miguel and Jennifer Johnson-Hanks.
+Letouzé was born in 1975.
+He completed his secondary schooling at Lycée Henri IV.
+He received Bachelor of Arts in political science and economics and Master of Arts in applied economics with a specialization in economic demography from Sciences Po, Paris as well as an MA in international affairs from Columbia University's School of International and Public Affairs on a Fulbright fellowship.
+Letouzé earned a PhD in Demographics from the University of California, Berkeley.
+His dissertation was titled "Applications and Implications of Call-Detail Records for Demo-Economic Analysis", which he wrote under the supervision of Ronald Lee, Edward Miguel, and Jennifer Johnson-Hanks.

 He completed his post-doctoral research in 2016–17 at the MIT Media Lab in Alex 'Sandy' Pentland's Human Dynamics Group.

+Career

-Between 2000 and 2004, Letouzé worked in Hanoi, Vietnam for the French Ministry of Finance and French Ministry of Foreign Affairs, leading a technical assistance project on economic governance with the Vietnamese General Statistics Office, Ministry of Finance, and National Assembly.
-He then worked as an economist for the United Nations Development Program in New York between 2005 and 2009, on fiscal policy and fiscal space for poverty reduction, post-conflict economic recovery, and migration as part of the 2009 Human Development Report research team.
-In 2011, he joined UN Global Pulse in the Executive Office of the UN Secretary General where he wrote the paper "Big Data for Development: Challenges and Opportunities".
-He was the lead author of the 2013 OECD "Fragile States" report.
+Between 2000 and 2004, Letouzé worked in Hanoi, Vietnam for the French Ministry of Finance and the French Ministry of Foreign Affairs, leading a technical assistance project on economic governance with the Vietnamese General Statistics Office, the Ministry of Finance, and the National Assembly.
+He then worked as an economist for the United Nations Development Program in New York between 2006 and 2009, on fiscal policy and fiscal space for poverty reduction, post-conflict economic recovery, and migration as part of the 2009 Human Development Report research team.
+In 2011, he joined the UN Global Pulse in the Executive Office of the UN Secretary General, where he wrote the paper "Big Data for Development: Challenges and Opportunities".

-In late 2013, he co-founded Data-Pop Alliance and in 2016 he co-founded the Open Algorithms project (OPAL), which he directed from 2017 to 2020.
+In 2013, he co-founded Data-Pop Alliance and in 2016, he co-founded the Open Algorithms project (OPAL), which he directed from 2017 to 2020.
 In 2021, Letouzé joined the Universitat Pompeu Fabra as a Marie Curie Fellow.

-Letouzé focuses on developing countries and has conducted fieldwork in numerous countries such as Brazil, Chile, Senegal, and Vietnam.

-Data-Pop Alliance

-Letouzé co-founded Data-Pop Alliance in 2013 with Alex 'Sandy' Pentland, Patrick Vinck and Claire Melamed, with initial seed funding from the Rockefeller Foundation.

-Data-Pop Alliance operates projects in twenty countries across Latin America, North Africa, the Middle East, and Europe.
-The organization partners with UNDP, the Inter-American Development Bank, and the Vodafone Institute for Society and Communications.